amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

   - onPending -- The voice contact is pending.

   - onMissed -- The task contact was missed.

+  - onDestroy - The task contact is destroyed.

   - onTransferInitiated -- When the server has initiated the task transfer.